doem97/deblora/README.md

 ## 🚀 Usage

-**Note: Due to CVPR'25 tight workload, more code releasing are still pending.
+**Note: Due to CVPR'25 tight workload, code preparation and releasing for this repo is still pending.
 We appreciate your patience.**

 Execute the following command to run the deblora: